repleeka/streamlit_translator/README.md

 # Language Translator App

-This Streamlit web app translates text from one language to another using the Google Translate API.
+This Streamlit web app translates text from *English* language to *German* language using the *Pre-trained OpenNMT-py models*.

-## Overview
+#### Overview

-The Language Translator App is a simple tool built using Streamlit and the Google Translate API.
-It allows users to input text or sentences in a selected language and translates them into another language of their choice.
+The Language Translator App is a simple tool built using *Streamlit* and the *Pre-trained OpenNMT-py models*.
+It allows users to input word or sentences in a English language and translates them into German language.

-## Features
+#### Features

-- Translate text or sentences from one language to another.
+- Translate text or sentences from English language to German language.
-- Supports a variety of languages available in Google Translate.
+- Uses OpenNMT-py pretrained model with ctranslate2.
-- Displays translated text and pronunciation (if available).
+- Displays translated text(s).

-## Installation
+#### Installation

 To run this app locally, follow these steps: